ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 <a id="setfilesorder"></a>
 # **SetFilesOrder**
-> FileIntegerArrayWrapper SetFilesOrder (OrdersRequestDtoInteger? ordersRequestDtoInteger = null)
+> FileEntryStringArrayWrapper SetFilesOrder (OrdersRequestDtoInteger? ordersRequestDtoInteger = null)

-Sets order of the files.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/set-files-order/).